-Based on estimated average daily trading volumes from 1 January 2023 to 31 December 2023, except for currencies that correspond to April 2022 daily volumes due to data availability.
-Gold liquidity includes estimates on OTC transactions and published statistics on futures exchanges, and gold-backed exchange-traded products.
-Source: Bloomberg, Bank for International Settlements, UK Debt Management Office (DMO), Germany Finance Agency, Japan Securities Dealers Association, Nasdaq, World Gold Council Gold's trading volumes averaged approximately US\$163bn per day in 2023 Chart 10: Gold is liquid across key investment platforms Average daily trading volume by point of access in 2023
+^{}Based on estimated average daily trading volumes from 1 January 2024 to 31 December 2024, except for currencies that correspond to April 2022 daily volumes due to data availability, and UK Gilts and German Bunds that correspond to 2023 data Source: Bloomberg, Bank for International Settlements, International Capital Market Association (ICMA), Nasdaq, World Gold Council Gold's trading volumes averaged approximately US\$227bn per day in 2024 Chart 10: Gold is liquid across key investment platforms Average daily trading volume by point of access in 2024

-Average daily trading volume from 1 January 2023 to 31 December 2023.
+Average daily trading volume from 1 January 2024 to 31 December 2024.
 Gold liquidity includes estimates of OTC transactions and published statistics on futures exchanges, and gold-backed exchange-traded products.
-Source: Bloomberg, Nasdaq, World Gold Council The scale and depth of the market means that it can comfortably accommodate large, buy-and-hold institutional investors.
+Source: Bloomberg, Nasdag, World Gold Council The scale and depth of the market means that it can comfortably accommodate large, buy-and-hold institutional investors.
 In stark contrast to many financial markets, gold's liquidity does not dry up, even at times of financial stress.
-Importantly too, gold allows investors to meet liabilities when less liquid assets in their portfolio are difficult to sell, or mispriced.
+Importantly too, gold allows investors to meet liabilities when less liquid assets in their portfolio are difficult to sell, or are mispriced. $^{{\}rm Gold\ liquidity\ includes\ estimates\ on\ OTC\ transactions\ and\ published\ statistics}$ on futures exchanges, and gold-backed exchange-traded products.

 Portfolio impact